-Name Age Present Position with Catabasis Pharmaceuticals, Inc. Kenneth Bate 67 Director, Co-Chairman of the Board of Directors Jean George 60 Director
+Name Age Present Position with Catabasis Pharmaceuticals, Inc. Kenneth Bate 68 Director, Chairman of the Board of Directors Joanne T. Beck, Ph.D.
+58 Director Jean George 61 Director

-Kenneth Bate has served as a member of our Board of Directors since January 2014, and as Co-Chairman since February 2016.
-From May 2009 until January 2012, Mr. Bate was the President and Chief Executive Officer of Archemix, a privately held biotechnology company.
-From January 2007 to April 2009, Mr. Bate was President and Chief Executive Officer of NitroMed, a public pharmaceutical company.
-From March 2006 until January 2007, Mr. Bate was Chief Operating Officer and Chief Financial Officer of NitroMed.
-From January 2005 to March 2006, Mr. Bate was employed at JSB-Partners, a banking and advisory services firm for biopharmaceutical and life sciences companies that he co-founded.
-From 2002 to January 2005, Mr. Bate was head of commercial operations and

-Chief Financial Officer at Millennium Pharmaceuticals.
-Mr. Bate served as a member of the board of directors of Cubist Pharmaceuticals, a public biopharmaceutical company, from June 2003 to January 2015 and was its non-executive Chair from March 2011 to January 2015.
-Mr. Bate is a director of five other public biopharmaceutical companies, AVEO Pharmaceuticals, Genocea Biosciences, Epizyme Pharmaceuticals, Vanda Pharmaceuticals and Madrigal Pharmaceuticals.
-During the last five years, Mr. Bate also served as a director of NitroMed and Coley Pharmaceutical Group.
-He holds an M.B.A. from The Wharton School of the University of Pennsylvaniac and a B.A. in chemistry from Williams College.
+Kenneth Bate has served as a member of our Board of Directors since January 2014, as Co-Chairman from February 2016 to February 2019, and as Chairman since February 2019.
+Mr. Bate has served as an independent consultant in the biotechnology field since 2012.
+From April 2009 until December 2011, Mr. Bate was the President and Chief Executive Officer of Archemix, a privately held biotechnology company.
+From March 2006 to April 2009, Mr. Bate served in various positions at NitroMed, a public pharmaceutical company, most recently as President and Chief Executive Officer.
+From 2002 to 2005, Mr. Bate was head of commercial operations and Chief Financial Officer at Millennium Pharmaceuticals.
+Prior to joining Millennium, Mr. Bate co-founded JSB-Partners, LLC, a banking and advisory services firm for biopharmaceutical and life sciences companies.
+From 1990 to 1996, Mr. Bate was employed with Biogen, Inc., a public biotechnology company, first as its Chief Financial Officer and then as head of the commercial organization.
+Mr. Bate is a director of four other public biopharmaceutical companies, AVEO Pharmaceuticals, Genocea Biosciences, Epizyme Pharmaceuticals and Madrigal Pharmaceuticals.
+During the last five years, Mr. Bate served as a member of the board of directors of public biopharmaceutical companies Cubist Pharmaceuticals, Biomarin Pharmaceutial and Vanda Pharmaceuticals.
+He holds an M.B.A. from The Wharton School of the University of Pennsylvania and a B.A. in chemistry from Williams College.
 We believe that Mr. Bate's qualifications to serve on our Board of Directors include his operating, finance, commercial, transactional and senior management experience in the industry, as well as his experience serving on the boards of directors of other public companies in the life sciences industry.